rg-software/joe-blade-3-remake/Readme.md

 ## HISTORY AND GAME DESCRIPTION

-Joe Blade 3 Remake is based on the original game Joe Blade 3, which is copyright 1989 by Players Software.
+Joe Blade 3 Remake is based on the original game Joe Blade 3, (c) 1989 by Players Software.
 Joe Blade 3 was available on Amstrad CPC and ZX Spectrum home computers.

 Joe Blade 3 offers an amazing action in a building, consisting of 31 floors + a roof (which gives you 542 locations in total).
 Your mission includes several objectives: